 When a team member does well, giving positive employee feedback celebrates their success and reinforces positive actions and behaviors.
 By recognizing your employee’s positive impact, you give them a clear understanding of their work’s value to the team.

-Constructive feedback can include praise, criticism, or both.
+It doesn’t always need to be purely positive feedback — constructive feedback examples include praise, criticism, or both.
 It should be fact-based, not opinion-based.
 It should never sound like a personal attack and always offer a chance for growth.

 So how do you start nurturing a strong feedback culture?
 The main focus should be encouraging communication without repercussions, both from employees and managers.
 Anonymous surveys are an excellent place to start.
 They can show employees that the company is ready to listen while also allowing managers to identify systemic issues in the organization.

-Constructive feedback can enhance your team’s overall performance, improve morale and even improve relationships in the workplace.
-Having these types of conversations may feel awkward or unnatural at first, but our examples of constructive feedback are an excellent place to start.
+Constructive feedback can enhance your team’s overall performance, improve morale, and even improve relationships in the workplace.
+Having these types of conversations may feel awkward or unnatural at first, but the constructive feedback examples above are an excellent place to start.

 Would you be interested in receiving our newsletter directly in your inbox?